IdoSagiv/hole-filling/README.md

 # Hole Filling Library
-A library for filling a single hole in an image
+An image processing library that fills holes in images.

 ## Technologies And Tools
 This program is written in Java and using the OpenCV library.<br/>